CrutoSJ/CrutoSJ/README.md

 # 👋 Greetings!
-I'm Sumit @CrutoSJ
+* 😄 I'm Sumit @CrutoSJ
 * 👀 I’m a curious and driven developer with a passion for web design and machine learning.
-* 🌱 I'm continuously learning and expanding my skills in Python, C++ and all things about Development.
+* 🌱 I'm continuously learning and expanding my skills in Python, C++ as well as expanding my knowledge in software development.
 * 💞️ I'm Excited to work together on Python and ML projects.
 * 📫 How to reach me - www.linkedin.com/in/sumit-jha-sj"
 <!--